 Top 5 Full Kits

-- Wise Food 5-Day Survival Bug Out Bag Backpack Kit
+- Wise 5-Day Survival Bug Out Bag Kit + Ultimate Arms Gear Survival Set

 Piece By Piece

-Through our research and field tests we’ve found that there is something to be said for both sides of the hiking vs tactical debate.
-Lucky for you, we cover both and make no assumptions of which you may like better.
+Over the years we’ve found pro’s and con’s to both sides of the hiking vs tactical debate.
+Lucky for you, we’ve reviewed both and made no assumptions on which you may like better.
 These are our best picks.

 Top 5 Hiking Backpacks